OSCNWeb/oscn-careers/_posts/2024-07-26-court-referee-oklahoma-county.md

   - A current or former employer, indicating whether we may contact them.
   - A judge or hearing officer, not in Oklahoma County District Court, before whom the applicant has appeared.
   - An attorney on the opposing side of a case.
-4. An OSBI background report including, name based, sex offender, and Marry Rippy violent offender reports.
+4. An OSBI background report including, name based, sex offender, and Mary Rippy violent offender reports.
 (Form may be picked up in Court Administrator’s Office.
 Applicant is responsible for payment to the OSBI.)
 5. Signed release allowing the Oklahoma Bar Association to release all information related to Bar Complaints.
 (Form may be picked up in Court Administrator’s Office.)
 6. A photograph of the applicant is helpful and appreciated but not mandatory.